SwarmStorm/awesome/README.md

 ## Shell

+*   [hashhar/dash-contrib-docset-feeds](https://github.com/hashhar/dash-contrib-docset-feeds) - A collection of Dash's user contributed docset feed for using with Zeal

 *   [fifsky/ssh-action](https://github.com/fifsky/ssh-action) - 🖥 github ssh action

 *   [stefanzweifel/git-auto-commit-action](https://github.com/stefanzweifel/git-auto-commit-action) - Automatically commit and push changed files back to GitHub with this GitHub Action for the 80% use case.